Definition of Academic Probation Levels and Holds

 Level 1: Basic probation students have a hold.
 Students must attend and complete the Student Success Workshop in order to have their hold removed.Level 2: Moderate probation students do not have a hold.
 Students complete the Academic Progress Report (APR) form with their instructors and a quiz.
 Students should review probation review information before taking the probation quiz.

 Level 3: Severe probation students have a hold and must complete the Academic Progress Report form with their instructors and meet with a counselor to complete the Plan of Action for Student Success form.

 Level 4 - Pre-Dismissal probation students do not have a hold.
 Students read and reply to an email at firstname.lastname@example.org acknowledging their pre-dismissal status and the implications of being on probation.

 Level 6 - Dismissal probation students have a hold.
 Students must take a leave of absence from De Anza College for one quarter.
 Students have the option to complete the Academic Progress Report form and meet with a counselor to file an appeal for academic dismissal.

-Readmission - students who have sat out for one quarter must meet with a counselor and complete an ed plan.
+Readmission - students who have sat out for one quarter must meet with a counselor and complete an educational plan.

 Progress Probation occurs when a student has attempted at least 18 quarter units and the percentage of "W" (Withdrawal), "I" (Incomplete), and "NP" (No Pass) received in those units reaches or exceeds 50%.
 Progress probation is not about GPA but about course completion percentage.